Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 Here are three great examples to get you started:

-To find more, simply search for keywords like Midjourney:
+To find more, search for keywords like Midjourney:

 Or you can search via hashtags:

-As you can see, a lot of people share their tips and tricks here!
+As you can see, many people share their tips and tricks here!

 Next up is using Instagram!